-When you work with a McKinney nursing home abuse lawyer from Underwood Law Office on your case, we can provide you with a wide range of legal services.
+When you work with a McKinney, Texas nursing home abuse lawyer from Underwood Law Office on your case, we can provide you with a wide range of legal services.
 These may include:

 - Investigating your case, collecting evidence of abuse, and identifying the liable party